jeandeaual/go-todo-checker/README.md

 ## Build Instructions

-Make sure the repository is located in `GOPATH`, and run `make` or:
+Make sure the repository is located in `GOPATH` and run `make` or the following command:

 ```
 go build ./cmd/todo